farizikhwantri/assuregraph/README.md

 | GSN-2 | Odu et al. | Graph | Human + GPT-4o | 190 |

 All datasets are converted into node/edge JSON.

+We used the previous study system prompt with minimal modification

+Based on the product requirements and predicates given for the assurance case patterns, given @Predicate AC generate @Predicate_ACP, and @Predicate_Structure, in a list format.
+Do not repeat Predicate AC.
+Give just the output without any explanation.

 Compiled dataset link: [Google Drive](https://drive.google.com/file/d/1HpR5BMo8tnvDkaNUrJiGjF-u4vDP87fb/view?usp=sharing)